michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/04_updating_terminal.md

 ```

 4. After pasting that in, you will need to add your Windows username right after `/Users/`.
 IE: `/Users/MichaelLeonTreat/`.
-Make sure to get the final `'` in there!

 5. After that you're done in this editor, so press `ctrl + x` at the same time to quit.
 It will ask if you want to save changes.
 Hit `y` and the editor will save your changes.
 It will then ask what to name the file.
 Just hit enter to keep the same name.